Family Devotions and Spiritual Awakenings Scott Pauley

 The term “family altar” has all but died in American homes.
 Perhaps that is why homes are dying.
 From the earliest examples of the Old Testament patriarchs, altars were built and families were taught to worship God.
 It is an amazing thing to come into the presence of God together as a family.

 An “altar” is not necessarily a physical thing in our day.
 It is a place where man meets with God.
-This could be done at the bedside, around the kitchen table, or in the living room.
+We can do this at the bedside, around the kitchen table, or in the living room.
 The important thing is the attitude of worship with which we meet.

 Church altars are used two or three times a week, but family altars can be used every day.
 Someone has suggested that the greatest Bible institute in the world is a father reading the Bible to his family.
 And nothing brings unity to a home like prayer.

-Through the years my parents example and my pastor’s advice have been of great help to us.
-I only wish I had been more of doer than a hearer…
+Through the years, my parents’ example and my pastor’s advice have been of great help to us.
+I only wish I had been more of a doer than a hearer…

 Allow each person to voice their prayer to God.
 Share prayer requests.
 Discuss how the Scripture applies to everyday life.
 Encourage children to ask questions and take time to answer them.
 Talk about blessings and answers to prayer.